Enter your email address to download a prospectus

-Awarded by the Institute of Leadership and Management (ILM), this professional qualification is designed to develop your ability to influence, guide and develop those around you.
+Awarded by the ILM, this professional qualification is designed to develop your ability to influence, guide and develop those around you.
 Ideal for those looking to progress into more advanced supervisory roles; you will cover the differences between coaching and mentoring, and learn how to encourage personal growth and responsibility within the workplace.

 An ILM Level 5 Coaching and Mentoring qualification provides excellent career prospects, as ILM qualifications are nationally recognised and respected by employers around the world.

-- Attendance: Three study days and online learning
+- Attendance: Two study days and online learning

 As a student on this programme you will receive free studying membership with the ILM, which gives you access to a range of invaluable tools and resources that will help you get the most from your formal training.
 Studying memberships lasts for the length of your programme or a minimum of six months.

 - Learning Zone: an online toolkit with access to hundreds of management e-learning materials

 - Resource centre: browse and download thousands of management books and magazines